Clavicle fracture: Mechanism

-Clavicle fractures are commonly known as a breaking of the collarbone, and they are usually a result of injury or trauma.
-The most common type of fracture occurs when a person falls vertically onto the shoulder or with an outstretched hand.
-A direct hit to the collarbone can also cause a break.
-In most cases, the direct hit occurs from the joint side towards the body side of the bone.
-The muscles involved in clavicle fractures include the deltoid, trapezius, subclavius, sternocleidomastoid, and sternohyoid.
+Clavicle fractures are usually a result of injury or trauma.
+The most common mechanism involves a fall directly onto the shoulder (87%), with less common causes including direct impact to the clavicle (7%), or as a result of a fall onto an outstretched hand (6%).
+Falling directly on the shoulder or falling on an outstretched arm can transmit forces through the clavicle which acts as a strut between the bones of the arm and the trunk.
+The muscles involved in clavicle fractures include the deltoid, trapezius, subclavius, sternocleidomastoid, pectoralis minor, and sternohyoid.
 The ligaments involved include the conoid ligament and trapezoid ligament.
 Incidents that may lead to a clavicle fracture include automobile accidents, biking accidents (especially common in mountain biking), vertical falls on the shoulder joint, or contact sports such as football, rugby, hurling, or wrestling.
+Newborns may present clavicle fractures following a difficult delivery involving shoulder dystocia.